natsukagami/gears-book/src/unstructured/listeners.md

 # Locking and Failible Listeners

-As mentioned in the previous section, `dropListener` is not a perfect solution when it comes to managing listeners:
+As mentioned in the previous section, [`Source.dropListener`](https://lampepfl.github.io/gears/api/gears/async/Async$$Source.html#) is not a perfect solution when it comes to managing listeners:
 `dropListener` is run possibly at a *different* thread than the one processing the `Source` items, which means there is no guarantee that calling `dropListener` *before* the listener is resolved will cause the listener to _not_ be resolved.